biptec/terraform-aws-lambda/README.md

+***WARNING: THIS REPO IS AN AUTO-GENERATED COPY.*** *This repo has been copied from [Gruntwork’s](https://gruntwork.io/) GitHub repositories so that you can consume it from your company’s own internal Git repositories.
+This copy is automatically created and updated by the `repo-copier` CLI tool.
+If you need to make changes to this repo, you should make the changes in a separate fork, and NOT make changes directly in this repo, as otherwise, the `repo-copier` will overwrite your changes!
+Please see the `repo-copier` [documentation](https://github.com/gruntwork-io/repo-copier) for more information on how the code is copied, how cross-references are updated, how the changelog is handled, etc.*

+***

 # AWS Lambda

 This repo contains modules for deploying and managing [AWS Lambda](https://aws.amazon.com/lambda/) functions:

-* [lambda](/modules/lambda): A module for deploying and managing Lambda functions.
+* [lambda](https://github.com/biptec/terraform-aws-lambda/blob/v0.0.1/modules/lambda): A module for deploying and managing Lambda functions.
-* [scheduled-lambda-job](/modules/scheduled-lambda-job): A module that configures AWS to run a Lambda function on a periodic basis.
+* [scheduled-lambda-job](https://github.com/biptec/terraform-aws-lambda/blob/v0.0.1/modules/scheduled-lambda-job): A module that configures AWS to run a Lambda function on a periodic basis.

 Click on each module above to see its documentation.
-Head over to the [examples folder](/examples) for examples.
+Head over to the [examples folder](https://github.com/biptec/terraform-aws-lambda/blob/v0.0.1/examples) for examples.